uchicago-cs/cmsc23320/website/projects.rst

 Project 2: chitcp
 ~~~~~~~~~~~~~~~~~

-.. admonition:: WARNING: Project 2 has not yet been updated for Winter 2020!
+.. admonition:: NOTE: Project 2b has not yet been updated for Winter 2020!

-   You can find here the links to the project specification, and other resources,
-   exactly as they were assigned in 2019.
-You may find them useful to get a sense
-   of what the project will involve, but **DO NOT** work on this project until
-   we tell you to do so, as the project specification may change.
+   That said, the only major change we expect is to add support for persist
+   timers to the project.
+The rest of the project should remain largely the same.

 In this project you will be implementing the Transmission Control Protocol, as
 specified in `[RFC793] <http://tools.ietf.org/html/rfc793>`__.
 However, instead